 The visitors of 15th Lyon contemporary art Biennale came to see the lightweight designs with climate, ecology, social change as subtexts, with “Where Water Comes Together with Other Water”, ” Là où les eaux se mêlent” as a title.

 Jacques Derrida wrote: “There is no outside-text.”
 “Il n’y a pas de hors-texte”.
-The world is a text, and beauty at the Biennale was loaded with content: fluid state of settings, social and climate changes, and contemporary philosophical currents, e.g. Z.Bauman’s concept of “liquid modernity”.
+The world is a text, a unity of form and content, -and beauty was loaded with content at the Biennale: the fluid state of settings, social and climate changes, and contemporary philosophical currents, e.g. Z.Bauman’s concept of “liquid modernity”.

 Reflections of the concept of ‘liquid modernity” could be seen in Leonard Martin’s (“La Melee”, 2019) Biennale project, and Aguirre Schwarz’s videos of “melting” logos of the Biennale corporate partners.
 The theme of fluidity resonates through unstructured designs of synthetic life forms of “animated” epoxy, aluminum by Isabell Andriessen ( “Ivory Dampers” ) and through Bianca Bondi ‘s reconstruction of a kitchen with glasses and saucers filled with colorful chemical potions that keep on pouring indefinitely (“The Sacred Spring and Necessary Reservoirs” 2019).